Walmart Global Tech logo

 Lack of Meeting Protocols

-Meetings sometimes lacked structure and purpose, with no clear outcomes or follow-up.
-Without agendas or recap emails, decisions went undocumented and actions were forgotten or delayed.
+Meetings sometimes lacked structure and purpose with no clear outcomes or follow-up, delaying progress.

 Workflow Knowledge Gaps

-Each team understood complex internal workflows differently, leading to missteps such as during new hire onboarding.
+Each team understood Walmart's internal workflows differently, leading to miscommunication during onboarding.

 Limited Accountability

-It was difficult to track ownership of interdependent tasks and deliverables, resulting in duplicate or missed efforts.
+It was difficult to track ownership dependencies, resulting in duplicate or missed efforts.

 Inconsistent Hiring Practices

-Lack of clarity around core competencies led to mismatched hires, uneven project staffing, and inconsistent promotion decisions.
+Lack of clarity around core competencies led to inconsistent staffing and inconsistent promotion decisions.

-The templates and guides grouped into three (3) key areas—project management, team management, and ways of working—providing structure that supported both designers in their day-to-day work and managers in driving clarity, accountability, and performance.
+I created templates and guides for three (3) key areas: project management, team management, and ways of working.
+The documents provided structure that supported designers in their day-to-day work and managers in driving clarity, accountability, and performance.

 Project and Portfolio Management Templates